Oracle Java Licensing and Audit FAQ Guide

 - Java 8 “Commercial Features”: In Java SE 8, certain features such as Java Flight Recorder (JFR), Java Mission Control (JMC), Advanced Management Console (AMC), and Usage Tracker were considered commercial features.
 They were present in the binaries but were only used if you had a Java SE Advanced license (or subscription).
 Technically, using JFR/JMC on Oracle JDK 8 without an appropriate license was a violation (there was even a runtime check that you had to unlock commercial features with a flag).

 - Java 11 and later: Oracle open-sourced Flight Recorder and made it available in OpenJDK.
-As of Java 11, JFR is one of the standard features that is accessible to all.
-Mission Control was open-sourced as a separate tool as well.
+As of Java 11, JFR is one of the standard features available to all.
+Mission Control was also open-sourced as a separate tool.
 Thus, by Java 11+, these features are no longer restricted by license – they’re also freely usable in Oracle JDK.
 Oracle’s Java SE subscription now includes support for these features, and there is no extra charge.

-- Java 17/21: All these advanced features are included out of the box and can be used freely under the NFTC license while it applies.
-No separate “Advanced” license exists anymore—it’s unified.
+- Java 17/21: All these advanced features are included out of the box and can be used freely under the NFTC license, as applicable.
+No separate “Advanced” license exists anymore; it has been unified.

 - Management Console (AMC): Oracle’s Advanced Management Console (for tracking Java usage in an enterprise) might require a subscription (it’s typically available to download on the support site).
 So, using AMC effectively requires a Java SE Subscription.
-But features like JFR/JMC that run with the JDK are free in newer JDKs.
+However, features like JFR/JMC, which run with the JDK, are now free in newer JDKs.

 - Usage Tracker: The Java Usage Tracker logs JRE usage (helpful for audits).
 Enabling it was a commercial feature in Java 8 (it needed a license).
-In Java 11+, I believe usage logging has either been removed or is irrelevant due to the shift in the licensing approach.
+In Java 11+, I believe usage logging has either been removed or is no longer relevant due to the shift in the licensing approach.

 Conclusion: If you’re on Java 8 and want to use Flight Recorder or other advanced features in production, you need a Java SE subscription (or had to have Java SE Advanced licensing).

-On Java 11+, those features are part of the normal product – just ensure you’re licensed for Java in general if in production.
+On Java 11+, these features are part of the standard product – just ensure you’re licensed for Java in general if you’re in production.
 Oracle’s subscription covers everything, so no feature-based add-on licenses exist.

 Java Audit Triggers & Process